sascristian/HeyberryAI/mycroft/skills/objective_skill/README.md

 So the skill would choose either videotroll or website troll intent, and execute one of the ways, in this case open a link in browser or a youtube video

+# more ways to code objectives

-An example wiki objective has been coded in the skill, this created a bunch of ways with different searchterms and searches wikipedia, this is used in small talk goal to say random stuff, a way may also be other objective
+An example wiki objective has been coded in the skill (without ObjectiveBuilder), this created a bunch of ways with different searchterms and searches wikipedia, this is used in small talk goal to say random stuff, a way may also be other objective

-There is a way to overload the selector function for both ways and goals, but i havent still worked out how to configure this without using IFTTT in the code for each over-rided objective
+There is a way to overload the selector function for both ways and goals, but i havent still worked out how to configure this

 Objectives can be registered from other skills/programs by sending a message to messagebus with the format

         Message("Register_Objective", {"name":name,"goals":goals})

+ # future

+ probabilities for each way executing, integration with feedback skill to adjust probabilities